RetroPie/RetroPie-Docs/docs/Dreamcast.md

 * Jet Set Radio = Playable, but slow
 * Soul Calibur = Playable, but slow and with rendering issues

+### Performance

+Low screen resolution are recommended to get best performance.
+Performance suffers if HD resolutions are used.

 ## ROMS